-Remember that all examples in this article depend on the data in your Splio universe's database.
+Remember that all examples in this article depend on the data in your Splio universe database.
 If it does not contain the data used here, the examples won't work.

 Access to filters

-You can access filters from the Target module in the top menu bar, and create filters using the universal "New" button.
+You can access all your filters directly from the Target module in the top menu and create filters using the button on the top right corner.

-Access to filters (red arrow) and filter creation (red arrow)
+Access to filters (red arrow) and filter creation (green arrow)

 Let us create your first filter